Master of Education in Curriculum and Instruction Online

 The flexible, 100% online master’s in curriculum and instruction at the University of Louisiana Monroe empowers you to customize the program to fit your career goals with an in-demand area of focus.
 Choose Reading, English as a Second Language, Elementary Education or Special Education.
 You will work with an advisor to select electives that meet state requirements for add-on certifications.
 This program prepares all students in Louisiana to add on a Teacher Leader endorsement.

 The M.Ed.
-C&I degree program supports add-on certifications in the following areas:
+Curriculum and Instruction online degree program supports add-on certifications in the following areas:

 • Reading Specialist